aruncs31s/aruncs31s-notes-vercel/src/site/notes/03 Coding/Python/Object Oriented Programming Python.md

 >In treats real-world entities as objects and groups related data and functionality together.
 In traditional programming languages like [[03 Coding/01 C/C\|C]] the data and functions are seperate and treated differently but in OOP they are grouped together as objects.

 >[!info]- Why Object Oriented Programming?
->In my personal opinion when dealing with real word entities or *things* in general oop makes so much sense.
+>In my personal opinion when dealing with real world entities or *things* in general oop makes so much sense.
 Consider the following
 >You have these functions
 >```c
 >int get_age();